Zequez/logseq-vault/pages/Expectation.md

 	- I have been target of expectations; and I have also projected my expectations onto the people in our life
 		- This is not an attempt to create a victim/perpetrator drama; projecting expectations is not "bad"; it's a [[Psychic Power]]
 	- Are any expectations acceptable?
 Yes
 		- Expecting not to be lied to or betrayed by the people in your inner circle or your trusted friends and family members.
+This means they have the right to expect exactly the same from you.
+			- I can use expectations as a way to energetically keep a mutual agreement.